kaeichorn/data_eng_hw/Answers.md

 iii.
 Which user property is changed the most frequently?
 I interpreted "changed most frequently" as any input or update to the value.
-Example: for user_id = '3f5e74dbdcf92513db71959e97c07fe5', the property drinking received 5 inputs or updates.
+Example: for user_id = '3f5e74dbdcf92513db71959e97c07fe5', the property, drinking, received 5 inputs or updates.
 Sex also received 5.
 (Query ```select * from "user" where user_id = '3f5e74dbdcf92513db71959e97c07fe5' order by property,event_ts;```)

 | property      | value | event_ts                   |